open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-configurations.md

 # created with the `planet.yml` configuration file
 docker compose -f planet.yml -p planet down -v

-# 2. Remove the planet folder you created in Step 2.1
+# 2. Remove the planet folder you created in the previous step
 # Linux
 rm -rf /srv/planet

 # macOS or Windows
 rm -rf ~/srv/planet

-# 3. Follow "YourOS - Run Planet Community with Docker" in Step 2.1 again
+# 3. Follow "YourOS - Run Planet Community with Docker" in the previous step (3.1) again
 ```

 After planet is up and running, follow [Configure Your PlanetCommunity](#!./pages/vi/vi-configurations-vagrant.md#Configure_Your_Planet_Community) again, since your old community registration still exist on the nation side, please use a slightly different name for your configuration, e.g. `<YourGitHubUserName>-1`.